You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 D) Wear clothing just up one level from clothing normally worn on the job you’re applying for.
 (If a skirt & blouse is appropriate – wear a dress.
 If you would wear blue jeans, wear a nice pair of slacks, etc.)

 E) Before during and after an interview, just say no thank you to the offer of a cup of coffee, hot chocolate or cigarette.
 Don’t take the chance of burning a hole in a couch or spilling on a desk, ruining papers.
-Remember, you can’t tell the interviewer about yourself if your mouth is full!
+Remember, you can’t tell an interviewer about yourself if your mouth is full!

 REMEMBER: DON’T SAY anything, Anything, ANYTHING bad about your previous employers!
 If you do, you will be the loser!
+I speak from personal experience!

 Question 1: What happened at your previous job?